Past the cemetery gates and amongst the writers’ graves

 John Keats devastates with the last bit on his gravestone: “Here lies One/Whose Name was writ in water.”

-Yeats – forever paired with Keats in my mind thanks to the Smiths and “Cemetary Gates” – epitaph is quite in line with the poets often gloomy perspective.
+Yeats – forever paired with Keats in my mind thanks to the “Cemetary Gates” – has an epitaph quite in line with the poets often gloomy perspective.

 Cast a cold Eye